Tasmanian Regional Forest Agreement (RFA)

 The RFA covers both public and privately owned forests, and provides for:

 - the long term stability of forests and forest industries

 - a comprehensive, adequate and representative reserve system (CAR reserve system)

 - the ongoing ecologically sustainable management and use of forested areas in Tasmania.

 Whole-of-Government co-ordination for the Tasmanian RFA is provided by the Department of State Growth.
-Other Tasmanian Government agencies involved are the Department of Primary Industries, Parks, Water and Environment, the Department of Premier and Cabinet, Sustainable Timber Tasmania, Private Forests Tasmania, and the Forest Practices Authority.
+Other relevant Tasmanian Government agencies/entities are the Department of Primary Industries, Parks, Water and Environment, the Department of Premier and Cabinet, Sustainable Timber Tasmania, Private Forests Tasmania, and the Forest Practices Authority.

-In extending the Tasmanian RFA, the governments have maintained the objectives and framework of the agreement.
-The extended agreement will deliver a number of improvements to the RFA framework, including:
+In extending the Tasmanian RFA, the governments maintained the objectives and framework of the agreement.
+The extended agreement delivers a number of improvements to the RFA framework, including:

 - rolling five-year extensions, subject to performance and review